We’ll avoid a global recession, central banks will ‘change the goalposts’

 Roche suggested that since figures are beginning to reflect year-on-year comparisons to the sudden spike in prices last spring following Russia’s invasion of Ukraine, the Fed will be hesitant to begin cutting rates back from their current elevated levels until “well into next year.”

-“I think a real fear is the fact that they could cut too early and be the culprits of engendering higher inflation for a second time, so I think if anything, they will stay the course,” said Roche, a veteran investor and president of research house Independent Strategy.
+“I think a real fear is the fact that they might cut too early and be the culprits of engendering higher inflation for a second time, so I think if anything, they will stay the course,” said Roche, a veteran investor and president of research house Independent Strategy.

 “Will that produce deflation, will that produce recession?
 I actually don’t think so, and the reason for that is that labor markets and disposable income — what people have to spend — are behaving differently this time.”